taksh-doria/MusicSuggestor/README.md

 # MusicSuggestor
-A MacOs Application to recognise facial expression and play a song based on predictions
+# A MacOs Application to recognise facial expression and suggest and play a song based on predictions